Recording slow queries and analyzing them using pt-query-digest

 Get statistics on slow queries

-Installation example for CentOS7
+Installation example on CentOS7

-Try running it without any options:
+Try running it without any options

 Let's check the output